vads-cmd/QA_Artifacts/README.md

 # QA_Artifacts
 QA Artifact samples for future work.

 Basically, origin of this repo was in my another github repository - ailur-cmd.
-That repo I am using for training purposes so I copy complited part of documents and projects to a current page.
+That repo I am using for training purposes so I copied complited part of documents and projects to a current page.
 It will be updated with test artifacts examples and templates.
 Please, use these samples to create our own documentation.